 Prepaid Expenses

 It is the policy of Washington Global to treat payments of expenses that have a time-sensitive future benefit as prepaid expenses in the financial records and to expense them in the proper period.
 Payment of any expense of $1,200 or less will not qualify as a prepaid expense and will be expensed entirely.
+Example #1: A $12K insurance bill that covers 11 months ($11K) in the current fiscal year and 1 month ($1K) in the next fiscal year will be expensed entirely within the current fiscal year.
+Example #2: A $500 flight ticket paid in the current fiscal year with the travel date in the next fiscal year will be expensed within the current fiscal year.
 Reconciliations of prepaid expenses will be performed by the Accountant at year end.

 Financial Statement Preparations and Distributions